Music of North Korea: Pop music

-In 2010, a brutal death metal group purporting to be from North Korea, called Red War (붉은전쟁), released a three-track demo online.
-However, as of 2014 the group are believed to be disbanded.
-Subsequent investigations revealed that Red War never actually existed.
-The project was later exposed as a hoax, since the tracks attributed to Red War were in fact taken from a demo released in 1995 by the death metal band Amniorrehexis.

 In 2023, a new remix of the song Envy Us was released for the New Years Concert, with singers led by Jong Hong-ran in modern clothing and hairstyles.
 The song was noticed as being similar to K-Pop with a more modern feeling, causing widespread attention in and out of North Korea.

 For the 2025 Mass Games in honour of the 80th anniversary of the Worker's Party of Korea, singer Jong Hong-ran returned singing a rendition of We Will Follow Our Party Forever, with a similar modern outfit with other singers also in more K-pop style clothing.
 Older North Korean songs were remixed, typically known for their solemn and lyrical style, now set to faster beats and more a more upbeat nature, reflecting the change in North Korean music style in the 2020s to become more modern.

-Nonetheless, in 2025, a raw black metal act named 구룡 (Guryong) emerged, also claiming to originate from North Korea.

-The metal music archive Spirit of Metal currently lists two bands that claim to originate from North Korea, Red War and the pornogrind band Teagirl.

-North Korean pop music is available for visitors to Pyongyang at the Koryo Hotel or Number One Department Store, as well as gift shops in tourist destinations.
+North Korean pop music is available for visitors to Pyongyang at the Koryo Hotel or Pyongyang Department Store No. 1, as well as gift shops in tourist destinations.
 International and Western music can be enjoyed by locals and tourists at the Grand People's Study House, Pyongyang's central library.